percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

   Before starting the upgrade process it's recommended that you perform a full backup (if you don't have one already).

+The upgrade process depends on the distribution you are using:

 .. contents::
    :local: